 Drug driving is a serious road safety issue.
-In the last five years approximately 37% of all drivers and motorcyclists killed had drugs in their system, with cannabis and stimulants the most common substances detected.
-About 21% of drivers and motorcyclists killed in 2012 tested positive to THC, the active component of cannabis, or stimulant/amphetamine type drugs such as ecstasy, speed and ice.
+In the last five years approximately 41% of all drivers and motorcyclists killed who were tested, had drugs in their system, with cannabis and stimulants the most common substances detected.
+One in four Victorians who use drugs admit to driving under the influence of recreational drugs.

-Victoria Police have the right to pull drivers over at anytime and test their saliva for traces of illicit drugs including THC, the active component in cannabis, methamphetamine (speed) and ecstasy.
+Victoria Police have the right to pull drivers over at any time and test their saliva for traces of illicit drugs including THC, the active component in cannabis, methamphetamines and ecstasy.

 The procedure for random roadside drug testing is:

-*the sample is analysed at the roadside, this takes about 5minutes
+- the sample is analysed at the roadside, this takes about 3 minutes

 - clear vision

 - the ability to make the right decisions under pressure